Adults withholding consent

 Where parents' wishes conflict with reasonable clinical practice and are not in the best interests of a child, you should not proceed with treatment.
 A second opinion is strongly advised, and you may need to make an application to the court.

 It's important to consider all significant factors when assessing a child's best interests, including the appropriateness and availability of alternative measures.

-If failure to treat immediately would result in death or permanent injury, you may conclude that treatment is justified and in the child's best interests, in spite of a refusal to consent.
+If failure to treat immediately would result in death or permanent injury, you might conclude that treatment is justified and in the child's best interests, in spite of a refusal to consent.
 You should consider the possibility of obtaining a court order.

 An application can be made for a specific issue order to carry out treatment without parental authority in England and Wales under Section 8 (1) of the Children Act 1989, under Section 11 of the Children (Scotland) Act 1995 or an Article 8 order of the Children (Northern Ireland) Order 1995.
 Generally, a court asked to override parental authority will proceed cautiously.
 Contact the DDU if you find yourself in this situation.

 See our guide to consent and young patients for more information.